Merlinooy/Merlinooy/README.md

 > “This account is a backup of my digital life.
 Please do not accidentally damage it.”

 📷 Like photography.
-The equipment I currently have isHasselblad X2D II＋XCD 2,5/90V and Leica Q3
+The equipment I currently have is Hasselblad X2D II＋XCD 2,5/90V and Leica Q3
 💻 Computer Science
 🌸 Anime & ACG Culture
 🎮 Like to play various types of games on all platforms